This piece about how to keep control of construction costs is written by Michelle Lowe, founding director of Redshell Consulting.

 Michelle shares with us her top 4 tips for how to control construction costs on a development project.

-How can a developer such as Watermark Homes control the construction costs of a scheme, whilst maintaining quality and timescale of the project delivery?
+How can a developer such as Synsera Homes control the construction costs of a scheme, whilst maintaining quality and timescale of the project delivery?

 The cost of the final construction of any development can be volatile.
 Of course, this is a major concern to developers and property investors alike.
 When the cost of the build increases, the profit margin inevitably decreases.